percona/percona-server/doc/source/tokudb/tokudb_variables.rst

 :variable:`tokudb_data_dir` or system source/glossary.rst`datadir`.
 Existing table files will not be automatically relocated to their corresponding database directory.
-If you rename a table, while this variable is enabled, the mapping in the
-|Percona FT| directory file will be updated and the files will be renamed on
-disk to reflect the new table name.
+If you rename a table, while this variable is enabled, the mapping in the **Percona Fractal Tree** directory file will be updated and the files will be renamed on disk to reflect the new table name.
 For more information check :ref:`tokudb_files_and_file_types` and :ref:`tokudb_file_management`.